 - We will not accept photos of North Atlantic right whales due to the 500 yard approach regulation.
 We also will not accept photos of Alaskan humpback whales that don’t comply with the 100 yard approach regulation.

-*Note: Any photos submitted for the contest may be used in future photo contest promotions.
+*Note: Any photos submitted for the contest may be used in future photo contest promotions, as well as for informational purposes on the Whale SENSE website and Facebook page.
+If you do not wish to have your photos used for these purposes, please notify us when submitting to the contest.
 We will NOT use submitted photos for any other purpose without first contacting the photographer for permission.
 Any additional questions/concerns regarding photo use, please email email@example.com.